Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

 where $k_p = 3(10)^{-5}$, $k_d = 0.03$, and $r_t = [20(10)^3,\,0,\,0]\transpose$.
 Let the switching tolerances be $\epsilon_1 = 100 \textrm{ m}$ and $\epsilon_2 = 300 \textrm{ m}$, and the class-$\mathcal{K}$ functions required to define each $\boldsymbol\mu_{\textrm{rcbf},i}$ are all identical and given by $\alpha_r$ in \eqref{eq:chosen_alpha}.

-As observed in Section~\ref{sec:switching} and in \cite{CDC21,Glotfelter2}, we only need to enforce each RCBF condition when it is close to being violated, so the quadratic program in \eqref{eq:eros_qp} never has all 3897 constraints active simultaneously.
-However, unlike in \cite{Glotfelter2}, the use of hysteresis-switching allows us to achieve this without differential inclusions and the accompanying possibility of sliding modes with chattering control inputs.
+As observed in \cite{CDC21,Glotfelter2}, we only need to enforce each RCBF condition when it is close to being violated.
+This is facilitated by the switching approach in Section~\ref{sec:switching} and \eqref{eq:control_intersection}, so the quadratic program in \eqref{eq:eros_qp} never has all 3897 constraints active simultaneously.
+However, unlike in \cite{Glotfelter2}, the use of hysteresis-switching allows us to achieve this without non-smooth analysis. }

-We then simulated the above controller and all 3897 RCBFs around Eros, starting from initial condition $x_0 = [-20(10)^3,\,-4(10)^3,\,0,\,1,\,1,\,0]\transpose$.
+\extendedversion{ We then simulated the above controller and all 3897 RCBFs around Eros, starting from initial condition $x_0 = [-20(10)^3,\,-4(10)^3,\,0,\,1,\,1,\,0]\transpose$.
 The value of the maximum of the 3897 RCBFs is shown in Fig.~\ref{fig:eros_cbf}.
 In this simulation, there were never more than 4 RCBFs active simultaneously.
 The trajectory around the asteroid in an Eros-fixed frame is shown in Fig.~\ref{fig:eros_trajectory} and a video in the inertial frame that also highlights the active RCBFs can be found below\footnote{Animation available at \url{https://youtu.be/ArQ84sdMTqo}}.
 The control inputs are shown in Fig.~\ref{fig:eros_control}.
 As expected, the spacecraft stays safe for all time, despite the natural motion of the asteroid and the nominal linear controller attempting to drive the trajectory through the asteroid.
-Also, the maximal RCBF value stays very close to $-\epsilon_1$ for an extended period in Fig.~\ref{fig:eros_cbf}, which is again what we expected, since the disturbance is zero-mean.
+Also, the maximal RCBF value stays very close to $-\epsilon_1$ during the interval $t\in[110, 2760]$ in Fig.~\ref{fig:eros_cbf}.
 The choppiness of the control input may be attributed to the sparsity of the mesh relative to the size of the asteroid, and the relatively small values of $\rho$ and $\epsilon_1$.